Spoof detection using time-delay shallow neural network and feature switching: Spoof detection systems (SDS)

 \subsection{Feature switching systems}

 Almost every spoof detection system uses a score fusion of many single feature based system as the primary system~\cite{asvSpoof_2015_review,asvSpoof_2017_consolidation}.
 This clearly shows that different features are required to detect different spoofing conditions.
 Instead of the conventional score fusion approach, a decision-level feature switching (DLFS) approach proposed in~\cite{IS2018_dlfs_replayAttacks} is used here.
 For a given trial, DLFS essentially chooses the decision score from a set of individual features, that has maximum discrimination between the bonafide and the spoofed model.
-In this work, DLFS is implemented with four best performing individual feature based system for both GMM and \emph{x}-vector frameworks.
+In this work, DLFS is implemented with four best performing individual feature based system for both GMM and TD-SNN frameworks.
 The list of systems developed for this work is listed in Table~\ref{tab:systemsDeveloped}.
 Features used in primary and contrastive DLFS systems vary for logical access and physical access.
+Table~\ref{tab:gmmSDS_submittedToChallenge} shows the results of the GMM-based SDS systems submitted to the challenge.